Toledo Burn Injury Lawyer

 The doctrine of comparative negligence under Ohio law is controlling, meaning if someone was deemed to be 49 percent at fault for the burn injury, they could collect 51 percent of the comparative damages.
 The jury is asked to determine a percentage of faults between the parties involved in the case.
 Comparative negligence plays the same role in burn cases as it would in a car accident or any other personal injury case.
 The injured person collects 100 percent minus whatever their percentage of fault was.
 If they were 30 percent at fault, they would collect 70 percent of the damages.
 However, if the individual was found to be 50 percent or more at fault for the accident, then they would not be able to recover damages.

 If you have suffered an injury in a burn accident, you may be entitled to compensation.
-Contact a Toledo burn injury lawyer to see how an experienced attorney could help you recover the damages that you deserve.
+Contact a Toledo burn injury lawyer to see how our team could help you recover the damages that you deserve.
 Call today to set up a consultation with a knowledgeable and compassionate legal professional.

 Contact Us for a Free Case Evaluation